 - First time applicants must include two letters of reference from individuals who can provide an official evaluation of your leadership activities in a multi-ethnic context, such as teachers, professors, pastors, multi-ethnic community leaders, and/or guidance counselors

-- Typed essays of 500 words or less
+- Submit typed essays of 500 words or less